vaporif/axelar-relayer-core/README.md

 **Important for Blockchain Integration**: The [amplifier-ingester](./crates/amplifier-ingester/README.md) and [amplifier-subscriber](./crates/amplifier-subscriber/README.md) components are generic and don't need modification.
 To integrate a new blockchain, implement only the blockchain-specific ingester and subscriber that interact with your blockchain and the message queues.

+**Implementation Reference**: When implementing blockchain-specific ingester and subscriber components, refer to the [amplifier-ingester](./crates/amplifier-ingester/) and [amplifier-subscriber](./crates/amplifier-subscriber/) implementations as examples of how to structure your components, handle message queues, implement health checks, and integrate with the infrastructure layer.

+### Core Libraries

+- **[bin-util](./crates/bin-util/README.md)**: Common binary utilities for all relayer components including configuration management, health checks, telemetry, logging, and metrics
+- **[infrastructure](./crates/infrastructure/README.md)**: Storage bus implementations providing abstraction for message queuing (GCP Pub/Sub, NATS) and key-value storage

 1. **Supervisor**(optional):

    - Runs on its own dedicated thread with a Tokio runtime